c3sr/tensorflow/README.md

 ./tensorflow-agent predict urls --trace_level=FRAMEWORK_TRACE --model_name=Inception_v3
 ```

-Refer to [TODO] to run the web UI to interact with the agent.

 # Use the Agent through Pre-built Docker Images

-We have [pre-built docker images](https://hub.docker.com/r/carml/tensorflow/tags) on Dockerhub.
-The images are `carml/tensorflow:amd64-cpu-latest`, `carml/tensorflow:amd64-gpu-latest` and `carml/tensorflow:amd64-gpu-ngc-latest`.
+We have [pre-built docker images](https://hub.docker.com/r/c3sr/tensorflow-agent) on Dockerhub.
+The images are `c3sr/tensorflow-agent:amd64-cpu-latest`, `c3sr/tensorflow-agent:amd64-gpu-latest`.
 The entrypoint is set as `tensorflow-agent` thus these images act similar as the command line above.

 An example run is